COVID-19 Research Continuity

 - Core facilities are resuming operations at a reduced capacity, please work through your colleges to gain access as part of the research restart process.

-- For information about amending your human subject research (IRB) protocol to continue virtual research activities and submitting new protocols to the IRB please find additional information may be found here.
+- Information about amending your human subject research (IRB) protocol to continue virtual research activities and submitting new protocols to the IRB please find can be found here.